Restream/reindexer/readme.md

 #### DeepCopy interface

-If object is implements DeepCopy intreface, then reindexer will turn on object cache and use DeepCopy interface to copy objects from cache to query results.
+If object is implements DeepCopy interface, then reindexer will turn on object cache and use DeepCopy interface to copy objects from cache to query results.
 The DeepCopy interface is responsible to make deep copy of source object.

 Here is sample of DeepCopy interface implementation